 Project-Based Learning Packs

 By following the activities in the Food’s Global Web Project Pack, third grade students will answer the question “How do the foods we eat and where they are grown connect us with the people around the world?”
 With printable and projectable maps, charts, and passages, students will analyze the origins of the world’s food crops and how food connects people around the world.

 Social Stories are books that illustrate healthy responses to challenging situations and guide readers in understanding positive social behaviors, such as collaboration, friendship, and manners.
-The story Two Kettles explains how two girls from two different cultures—a Pilgrim from the Plymouth Colony and a local Native girl—develop a bond over preparations for the first Thanksgiving.

 You can create a book club in your classroom with Literature Circles, which allow students to read leveled books independently and then participate in a structured discussion with a small group to analyze what they read.
 Sweet Potato Challenge is a Literature Circle book that centers around two cousins who compete to see who can bake the best tasting sweet potato pie for Thanksgiving.
 After students have finished reading, they can complete a Literature Circle Journal that asks them to consider the book’s theme, settings, and characters.

 Shared Reading leveled books support a balanced literacy instruction approach by helping teachers model close reading, text dependent questioning, and strategies for asking and answering questions.
 You can practice these skills with students by reading Wild Turkeys, a nonfiction text that outlines all the amazing aspects of wild turkeys.